jistr/waketimed/docs/user/configuration/index.md

 * `minimum_awake_time` – Minimum time in milliseconds for which the device should stay awake after it has woken up.

-  > ⚠ Waketimed currently lacks detection of last wake up time, so
-  > this configuration setting has no effect for now.

   Type: integer
   Default: `10000` (= 10 seconds)
   Environment variable: `WAKETIMED_MINIMUM_AWAKE_TIME`